alexzanderr/flask_web_app/static/resumee.md

 - remote work (pentru ca stau departe de orice loc de munca)
 - use linux as main OS
 - use my linux tools
+- work in a great team with great people

 # Questions from me!
 - ce OS ?